AndyObtiva/glimmer-dsl-specification/README.md

 (nested under `scenario`)

 `fact {}` states a fact embodied by a boolean result for the passed block of code.

+Upon failure of a `fact` with a `String` equality/inequality comparison, the library will automatically print the values of the two compared `String` objects.

 ## Process